 TH 550 World Religions in Christian Perspective.
-The purpose of this course is two-fold.
-First it will provide an overview of the world's major religions, namely, Hinduism, Islam, Buddhism, and Sikhism, focusing on their emergence and history, core beliefs and practices, religious texts and interpretations, as well as contemporary influence and expressions.
-Second, this course introduces the student to various approaches on how Christianity relates to other religions and religious pluralisms, technically known as the "theology of religions."
-Catholic and Protestant proposals and responses will be critically discussed and an outline of Evangelical approach will be attempted.
-Case studies are conducted regarding Islam-, Hindu-, Buddhist-and Sikhi-Christian encounters.
+The purpose of this course is twofold.
+First it will provide an overview of the world's major religions--Hinduism, Islam, Buddhism, and Sikhism (time permitting)--focusing on their emergence and history, core beliefs and practices, religious texts and interpretations, as well as contemporary influence and expressions.
+Second, this course introduces various approaches on how Christianity relates to other religions and religious pluralisms, technically known as the "theology of religions."
+We will critically discuss Catholic and Protestant proposals and responses and attempt an outline of an Evangelical approach and briefly touch on the nature of interfaith dialogue.
+Explorations in comparative theology will also be attempted.